oasysgames/oasys-docs/docs/techdocs/02-build/01-hub-layer-node.md

   startingBlock: 0
 }
 ```

-Synchronization is complete when the output changes to `false`.
+When Synchronization is complete, you can see output`false`.

 ```
 $ sudo -u geth geth attach ipc:/home/geth/.ethereum/geth.ipc --exec eth.syncing
 false